anacronw/multer-s3/README.md

 ## Transforming Files Before Upload

 The optional `shouldTransform` option tells multer whether it should transform the file before it is uploaded.
 By default, it is set to `false`.
-If set to `true`, `transforms` option must be added, which tells how to transform the file. `transforms` option should be an `Array`, containing objects with can have properties `id`, `key` and `transform`.
+If set to `true`, `transformers` option must be added, which tells how to transform the file. `transformers` option should be an `Array`, containing objects with can have properties `id`, `key` and `transform`.

 ```javascript
 var upload = multer({